Optimal Fault-Tolerant Data Fusion in Sensor Networks: Fundamental Limits and Efficient Algorithms: Introduction

-Distributed estimation arises naturally in various application scenarios of interest including sensor networks \cite{gupta2009networked,akyildiz2010wireless}, robotics \cite{ahmed2016distributed}, navigation, tracking and radar networks \cite{ yan2020optimal}, and monitoring and surveillance applications \cite{pasqualetti2012distributed}.
-The problem has been studied extensively in the literature under a range of assumptions and formulations (e.g., \cite{he2020distributed,chong2018review,gubner1993distributed}).
-In recent years, there has been significant renewed interest in distributed estimation scenarios involving sensor fusion due to advances in sensor and communication technologies, which has enabled the application of massive non-homogeneous collections of sensors including radar, LiDAR, camera, ultrasonic, GPS, IMU, and V2X in applications including tracking, navigation, and autonomous driving \cite{wang2019multi,kim2021eagermot}.
-This paper considers a distributed estimation scenario, where a number of distributed agents receive a set of sensor measurements and are tasked with finding the best estimate of a target variable with respect to fidelity criteria on both individual accuracy and collective consensus among sensors.
-In general, a subset of sensors may be faulty, where a faulty sensor provides measurements which are independent of the target variable.
-Furthermore, it is assumed that faulty sensors transmit independent measurements to each of the distributed agents.
+This paper considers the distributed estimation scenario shown in Figure \ref{fig:1}, where $m$ distributed agents receive a set of $n$ sensor measurements, in the form of confidence intervals $[L_{i,j},U_{i,j}], i\in [n], j\in [m]$, and are tasked with finding the best estimate of a target variable $X$ with respect to fidelity criteria on both individual accuracy and collective consensus among sensors.
+In general, the sensor measurements are noisy, and additionally a subset of sensors may be faulty, where a faulty sensor provides measurements which are independent of the target variable.
+Furthermore, faulty sensors transmit independent measurements to each of the distributed agents.
 Faulty sensors model both sensor malfunction as well as adversarial interference in the sensor measurement and transmission phases \cite{ivanov2016attack,shin2017illusion}.
 The distributed estimation system has two objectives: i) \textbf{Accuracy objective:} to minimize the mean square error of the estimate of the target variable by each agent, and ii) \textbf{Consensus objective:} to minimize the square distance between pairs of estimates of the target variable by each of the distributed agents.
 The former objective is a local performance objective focusing on the individual accuracy of each sensor, whereas the latter objective is a global performance objective focusing on the collective agreement among distributed sensors.
 The consensus objective is of interest in applications such as clock synchronization, robot convergence and gathering, autonomous driving, blockchain technologies, and distributed voting, among others.
-The consensus objective has been studied extensively in the context of the Byzantine Agreement Problem \cite{lamport1982byzantine,wensley1978sift,indrakumari2020consensus} as well as the study of consensus-based filters \cite{olfati2004consensus,carli2008distributed}.
+The consensus objective has been studied extensively in the context of the Byzantine Agreement Problem \cite{lamport1982byzantine,indrakumari2020consensus,sangwan2022byzantine,he2012byzantine} as well as the study of consensus-based filters \cite{olfati2004consensus,carli2008distributed}.